FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 This library allows to quickly implement different architectures based on Reservoir Computing (the family of approaches popularized in machine learning by Echo State Networks) for classification or clustering of univariate/multivariate time series.

 Several options are available to customize the RC model, by selecting different configurations for each module.
-1. The reservoir module specifies the reservoir configuration (*e.g.*, bidirectional, leaky neurons, circle topology);
+1. The **reservoir** module specifies the reservoir configuration (*e.g.*, bidirectional, leaky neurons, circle topology);
-2. The dimensionality reduction module (optionally) applies a dimensionality reduction on the produced sequence of the reservoir's states;
+2. The **dimensionality reduction** module (optionally) applies a dimensionality reduction on the produced sequence of the reservoir's states;
-3. The representation module defines how to represent the input time series from the sequence of reservoir's states;
+3. The **representation** module defines how to represent the input time series from the sequence of reservoir's states;
-4. The readout module specifies the model to use to perform the final classification.
+4. The **readout** module specifies the model to use to perform the final classification.

 The representations obtained at step 3 can also be used to perform clustering.

 This library also implements the novel *reservoir model space* as representation for the time series.
-Details on the methodology can be found in the [original paper](https://ieeexplore.ieee.org/abstract/document/9127499) (Arix version [here](https://arxiv.org/abs/1803.07870)).
+Details on the methodology can be found in the [original paper](https://ieeexplore.ieee.org/abstract/document/9127499) (Arxiv version [here](https://arxiv.org/abs/1803.07870)).

 **Required libraries**